DragonpeakStudio/CFGAA-NbodySim/README.md

 ## Instructions
 ### Building
-Assumes NGL is installed in ~/NGL and vcpkg with NGL's requirements installed in ~/vcpkg
+Assumes NGL is installed in ~/NGL and vcpkg with NGL's requirements installed in ~/vcpkg and that Qt6 will be sucessfully found.
+If it is not already in the path it might have to be added.
 ```
 cd programming-project-Rowan-Cruse-Howse
 mkdir build